Incident reporting & investigation policy template

 Investigation process

-Step-by-step approach to investigating workplace incidents.
+A step-by-step, blame-free approach to investigating workplace incidents.

 Corrective actions